WebDevStu/gitswap/README.md

 It takes the current username and email in your `.gitconfig` file and places these under the tag of `orig`.

-Once you've filled your .gitswap file with all the profiles you need simply run the following to swap to that profile:
+Once you've filled your `.gitswap` file with all the profiles you need simply run the following to swap to that profile:

     gitswap [tag]

 If this is run within a git repository it will update the local config for that repo with the correct user details.
-You can over-ride this by passing the `--global` flag (see below).
+You can override this by passing the `--global` flag (see below).

 ## Optional flags